Aritra5077/ENERGY_CONSUMPTION_FORECAST/README.md

 # Energy Consumption Forecasting

-This project focuses on forecasting **hourly energy consumption** using historical energy generation, weather conditions, and time-based features.
+This project focuses on forecasting **hourly energy consumption** using historical energy generation, weather conditions and time-based features.
 Accurate forecasting is crucial for **power grid management, cost efficiency, and preventing energy shortages**.

 We experimented with multiple **Machine Learning** and **Deep Learning** models to identify the most effective approach.

----

 ## Project Workflow
 1. **Data Preprocessing**